krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 more valuable for analyzing the long-run behavior of such systems as they *move into and between* equilibrium states.

+All this is the focus of section 6, where we will formally make the connections between the presence invariant and equilibrium states in systems of presence with the help of a very general form of Little's Law originally proven by Stidham.

-We'll also note that for any arbitrary signal, we can always define a binary presence corresponding to the intervals over which the value of the density function is non-zero (the support interval).
-In general then, we can say the finite window version of Little's Law, with the above definitions, always applies to _any_ signal under this interpretation. _In addition,_ the general presence invariant also applies to the full signal.
+For now, we will note that for any arbitrary signal, we can always define a binary presence corresponding to the intervals over which the value of the density function is non-zero (the support interval).
+In general then, we can say the finite window version of Little's Law, with the above definitions, always applies to _any_ signal under this interpretation.

+_In addition,_ the general presence invariant also applies to the full signal.
+Yet another version applies in equilibrium states—but all are, in effect, different manifestations of the same underlying relationship captured in the presence invariant.

 We will return to this important topic shortly.
 But first, let's understand the implications of the presence invariant.